Michael Jay Solomon: Personal life

 Solomon was married to Barbara Gottlieb from 1968 to 1976 and they had one son, Lee, born in 1972.
 In 1979, Solomon married Luciana Paluzzi.
 Paluzzi is an Italian actress who is best known for playing Fiona Volpe, a SPECTRE operative and the villainess in the 1965 James Bond film Thunderball.
-The two reside in Beverly Hills, CA, where they have been living for over 35 years.
-Paluzzi has a son, Christian, from her previous marriage to actor Brett Halsey.
+The two reside in Los Angeles, CA, where they have been living for over 40 years.
+Paluzzi has a son, Christian, from her previous marriage, who Solomon adopted, and together they have five grandchildren.